Facets of God Displayed in the Hebrew Aleph-Bet: Zayin, Chet, and Tet

 In Conclusion, I can't help but think of the book of Deuteronomy which sums up these three letters.
 The Ten Commandments are "inscribed" on tablets of stone.
-"Zayin", recall, was about remembering.
+"Zayin", which was about remembering.
 Deuteronomy is known as a book of remembrance with the word remember being used 14 times in it.

-In the Book of Deuteronomy the terms of the covenant relationship are set forth in these commandments by revealing what happens if the children of Israel choose to stay within the "fence" (chet) of the covenant relationship through obedience to the laws and terms of it or step outside of it through disobedience as shown in the blessings and curses or "judgments" (tet) in Chapter 28 to which He calls us to "discern" (tet) for ourselves and choose.
+In the Book of Deuteronomy, the terms of the covenant relationship are set forth in these commandments by revealing what happens if the children of Israel choose to stay within the "fence" (chet) of the covenant relationship through obedience to the laws and terms of it.
+Also, the consequence of setting foot outside of the covenantal fence through disobedience as shown in the blessings and curses or "judgments" (tet) in Chapter 28 to which He calls us to "discern" (tet) for ourselves and choose.

 I call heaven and earth as witnesses today against you, that I have set before you life and death, blessing and cursing; therefore choose life, that both you and your descendants may live